opencypher/cypherdb/src/content/docs/developer-guide/testing-framework.md

 ```

 :::caution[Info]
-If unordered results in a test file match the actual output from Kuzu, the
+If unordered results in a test file match the actual output from CypherDB, the
 existing results will be left unmodified to avoid unnecessary changes.
 However,
 on a mismatch, the correct results will be written in a sorted order.